omkarpawar-dev/python-starter-projects/number-guessing-game/README.md

 ## Number Guessing Game 🎲

-A simple Python program where the computer picks a random number between 1 and 20, and the player has to guess it.
+A simple Python program where the computer picks a random number between 1 and 20, and the player have to guess it.

 ## Features
 - Random number generation between 1–20